Blueprint Genetics / My Retina Tracker Progra...

 Please note, this test is not suitable for, and should not be used to, screen for eye diseases in general, it is only for use in identifying the causative gene for a confirmed clinical diagnosis of an IRD.

-- The My Retina Tracker Program uses the Blueprint Genetics’ Retinal Dystrophy Panel that was recently updated to include 285 relevant genes.
+- The My Retina Tracker Program uses the Blueprint Genetics’ Retinal Dystrophy Panel that analyzes 322 relevant genes, including the mitochondrial genome.

 - The panel includes excellent coverage of the RPGR ORF15 region, which is critical in retinitis pigmentosa diagnostics.